AhmadAlmasriDev/crafts-circle/README.md

     </details>

-- The user menu and the bars menu behavior is achieved using JS [menu.js]() that closes the menu when ever the user clicks outside the menu.
-And is loaded on the [base.html]() file.
+- The user menu and the bars menu behavior is achieved using JS [menu.js](./static/js/menu.js) that closes the menu when ever the user clicks outside the menu.
+And is loaded on the base.html file.
-- The info modals are closed automatically after four seconds also by using JS  [menu.js]()
+- The info modals are closed automatically after four seconds also by using JS  [menu.js](./static/js/menu.js)
-- The slider functionality and autoplay is achieved by JS [slider]()
+- The slider functionality and autoplay is achieved by JS [slider.js](./static/js/slider.js)

 ### Accessibility